Maria-Ahmed/Web-Programming/Assignment1/readme.md

 **Don’t:**
 1) Don’t use HTML Frames.
 Don’t use any styling attribute in elements.
-2) Don’t use any styling element in html file (e.g., <strong>, <em>, <font>, <center>.
-3) All styling should go into CSS.
+2) All styling should go into CSS.
 Don’t’ absolute URLs for any resources and images.
-4) Don’t use any Front-end frameworks such as Bootstrap.
+3) Don’t use any Front-end frameworks such as Bootstrap.
 Don’t use any publicly available CSS files / or other people CSS files.
-5) Don’t use JavaScript / jQuery.
+4) Don’t use JavaScript / jQuery.
-6) Don’t use any web site generator.
+5) Don’t use any web site generator.